 If you prefer learning by video, please see my short video on Instagram.

-If you have a moment, I would appreciate it if you could fill out this two question survey about head size measurement and whether you wear hats.
-(I have no idea what the puppy charity thing is afterwards….)
+If you have a moment, I would appreciate it if you could fill out this two-question survey about head size measurement and whether you wear hats.
+(I have no idea what the puppy charity thing is afterward….)

-If you have any questions or suggestions about wearing hats, please leave a comment below.
+If you have any questions or suggestions about wearing hats or how you measure your head for a hat, please leave a comment below.